-G0 30 Please provide the URL of your institution's net price calculator: https://p ortal0.ua pc.cuny y.edu/ua oc/p oublic/fin aid/financial aid estimator/FinAidEstimator. jsp
+G0 O Please provide the URL of your institution's net price calculator: https://p ortal0.ua pc.cuny /.edu/ua oc/p oublic/fin aid/financial aid estimator/FinAidEstimator. jsp

-Provide 2017-2018 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2020-2021 academic year costs of attendance for the following categories that are applicable to your institution.

-- $\checkmark$ Check here if your institution's 2017-2018 academic year costs of attendance are not available at this time l and provide an approximate date (i.e., month/day) when your institution's final 2017-2018 academic year L costs of attendance will be available: 5/1/2017
+١ V Check here if your institution's 2020-2021 academic year costs of attendance are not available at this time l and provide an approximate date (i.e., month/day) when your institution's final 2020-2021 academic year L costs of attendance will be available: 10/1/2020

-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2017-2018 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2020-2021 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

-G1 First-Year Undergraduates
+First-Year Undergraduates

-G1 PRIVATE INSTITUTIONS j
+PRIVATE INSTITUTIONS

 Tuition:

-G1 PUBLIC INSTITUTIONS
+PUBLIC INSTITUTIONS

 Tuition:

-In-district \$6,330 \$6,330
+In-district

-G1 PUBLIC INSTITUTIONS
+PUBLIC INSTITUTIONS

-In-state (out-of-district): \$6,330 \$6,330
+In-state (out-of-district):

-G1 PUBLIC INSTITUTIONS
+PUBLIC INSTITUTIONS

-Out-of-state: \$16,800 \$16,800
+Out-of-state:

-G1 NONRESIDENT ALIENS
+NONRESIDENT ALIENS

 Tuition:

-G1 REQUIRED FEES: \$480 \$480
+REQUIRED FEES:

-G1 ROOM AND BOARD:
+ROOM AND BOARD:

 (on-campus) \$0 \$0

-G1 ROOM ONLY:
+ROOM ONLY:

 (on-campus) \$0 \$0

-G1 BOARD ONLY:
+BOARD ONLY:

 (on-campus meal plan) \$0 \$0

-G1 Comprehensive tuition and room an ' •
+Comprehensive tuition and room an d board fee (if your

-college cannot provide separate tuiti on and room and •
+college cannot provide separate tuiti ion and room and

+Tuition: PUBLIC INSTITUTIONS Tuition: In-district PUBLIC INSTITUTIONS In-state (out-of-district): PUBLIC INSTITUTIONS Out-of-state: NONRESIDENT ALIENS Tuition: REQUIRED FEES: ROOM AND BOARD: (on-campus) ROOM ONLY: (on-campus) BOARD ONLY: (on-campus meal plan) Comprehensive tuition and room an PRIVATE INSTITUTIONS Tuition: PUBLIC INSTITUTIONS Tuition: In-district PUBLIC INSTITUTIONS In-state (out-of-district): PUBLIC INSTITUTIONS Out-of-state: NONRESIDENT ALIENS Tuition: REQUIRED FEES: ROOM AND BOARD: (on-campus) ROOM ONLY: (on-campus) \$0 BOARD ONLY: